Credit Education

 military creditscracredit lawsservicemembers

-VA Loan Credit Score Minimums in 2026: Why the VA Has No Floor But Lenders Do
+VA Loan Credit Score Minimums in 2026: Lender Floors

 Credit for Those Who Served — #2

-VA Loan Credit Score Minimums in 2026: Why the VA Has No Floor But Lenders Do
+VA Loan Credit Score Minimums in 2026: Lender Floors

 The VA sets no official minimum credit score for VA home loans.
 Lenders set their own — usually 580 to 620.
 Here's what actually qualifies you and what to do if your score is lower.